Policies and Proceedures

 Compliance and Monitoring

 The Village School Gold Coast is committed to the annual review of this Strategy.
-The Village School Gold Coast will also record, monitor and report to the school board regarding any breaches of the Strategy.
+The Village School Gold Coast will also record, monitor and report to the School board regarding any breaches of the Strategy.

-In addition, The Village School Gold Coast is committed to other various compliance and monitoring arrangements
+In addition, The Village School Gold Coast is committed to other various compliance and monitoring arrangements made under relevant policies and procedures.

 Helpful Links